 Wireless charging technology has gone viral in recent years with the speed of adoption that no one would ever have envisaged.
-If you were to couple this with the general move to cloud services for things such as data backups, then this type of functionality can help when there are no cables available.

-1. Micro USB / Type-C / Lightning - what are they?
+1. Micro USB vs. Type-C vs. Lightning

 A) The Micro USB

 Micro USB is a miniaturized version of the USB (Universal Serial Bus) interface developed for connecting compact and mobile devices such as your smartphones, MP3 players, GPS devices, photo printers, and digital cameras.
 It’s almost a universal connector; I say ‘almost’ because even with this particular version, there are three variants, micro-A, micro-B, and micro-B v3.0.